 The HR representative will capture and summarise the key points discussed and any follow-up actions, whether for NEDs or local management.
-A summary of each employee engagement session will be made available for the rest of the Board to review (see template at Annex B).
+A summary of each employee engagement session will be made available for the rest of the Board to review .
 Feedback from employees during the session will not be attributed to individual employees.
-In addition, an anonymous survey will be sent to attendees after the engagement session to gain their feedback on how Unilever operates workforce engagement (see Annex C).
+In addition, a request will be sent to attendees after the engagement session to gain their feedback on how Unilever operates workforce engagement.
 This feedback will be taken into account when reviewing the effectiveness of workforce engagement as part of the annual board evaluation.